goodlyrottenapple/lamYcalc/docs/02_comparison/01_comparison-isabelle.md

 ~~~

 Clearly, the custom "cases" lemma was necessary from a purely technical view, as it would be deemed too trivial to bother proving in an informal setting.
 The need for such a lemma also demonstrates that whilst the nominal package package tries to hide away the details of the theory, every once in a while, the user has to descent into nominal set theory, to prove certain properties about binders, not handled by the automation.
-For us, the nominal package thus proved to be a double edged sword, as it initially provided a fairly low cost of entry (there was practically no need to understand any nominal set theory to get started), but proved to be much more challenging to understand in certain places, such as when proving `pbeta\_cases\_2`.
+For us, the nominal package thus proved to be a double edged sword, as it initially provided a fairly low cost of entry (there was practically no need to understand any nominal set theory to get started), but proved to be much more challenging to understand in certain places, such as when proving `pbeta\_cases\_2` or the auxiliary lemma above.
 Whilst the finial `pbeta\_cases\_2` proof turned out to be fairly short thanks to automation of the nominal set theory, it took some time to work out the proof outline in such a ways as to leverage Isabelle's automation to a high degree.
 The LN mechanization, whilst having bigger overheads in terms of extra definitions and lemmas that had to be proven "by hand", was in fact a lot more transparent as a result, as the degree of difficulty after the initial cost of entry did not rise significantly with more complicated lemmas.

 ####LN implementation

-The troublesome case analysis in the Nominal version of the proof was much more straight forward in the LN proof.
+The troublesome case analysis in the nominal version of the proof was much more straight forward in the LN proof.
 In fact, there was no need to prove a separate lemma similar to `pbeta\_cases\_2`, since the auto-generated `pbeta.cases` was sufficient.
-The only overhead in this version of the lemma came from the use of \cref{Lemma:parRed}, in that the lemma was first proved in it's classical formulation using substitution, but due to the way substitution of bound terms is handled in the LN mechanization (using the _open function_), a "helper" lemma was proved to convert this result to one using _open_:
+The only overhead in this version of the lemma came from the use of \cref{Lemma:parRed}, in that the lemma was first proved in it's classical formulation using substitution, but due to the way substitution of bound terms is handled in the LN mechanization (using the _open_ function), a "helper" lemma was proved to convert this result to one using _open_:

 <div class="Lemma" head="Parallel open">
 \label{Lemma:parOpn}The following rule is admissible in the LN version of $\gg$:
 \begin{center}
-	\vskip 1.5em
 	\AxiomC{$\forall x \not\in L.\ M^x \gg M'^x$}
 	\AxiomC{$N \gg N'$}
 	\LeftLabel{$(||_{open})$}
 	\BinaryInfC{$M^N \gg M'^{N'}$}
 	\DisplayProof
-	\vskip 1.5em
 \end{center}
 </div>